-The following member data is public record: name, WSBA number, mailing address, telephone, email address (unless the member has requested it not be made public), fax number, membership status (both current and historical), date(s) of admission, and WSBA committee membership.
+The following licensed legal professional data is public record: name, WSBA number, mailing address, telephone, email address (unless the licensed legal professional has requested it not be made public), fax number, membership status (both current and historical), date(s) of admission, and WSBA committee membership.
 If provided by the licensed legal professional, practice area, and languages spoken are also public.
 This information, except date(s) of admission and historical information about status, is published on the WSBA website.
 In addition, this information can be obtained by calling the WSBA office.
 All other licensed legal professional demographic information maintained by the WSBA is confidential.

 A licensed legal professional may request an exemption to this public record requirement, as per WSBA Bylaws, Article XIII, Section B.5.l.(1).
 Such an exemption will be granted only for compelling circumstances, such as threats or harassment.
 To request an exemption, a licensed legal professional must send a written request to WSBA's executive director specifically stating the compelling reasons for the request.
-The Executive Director may grant or deny the request at his/her discretion.
-When a request for exemption has been approved, the member's contact information is confidential.
+The executive director may grant or deny the request at his/her discretion.
+When a request for exemption has been approved, the licensed legal professional's contact information is confidential.
 Once each year, licensed legal professionals with this exemption must re-apply for the exemption in order for their contact information to remain confidential.
 The WSBA will notify each licensed legal professional who has an approved exemption of the procedures and deadline to reapply; if no response is received, the licensed legal professional's exemption will expire.